LukasWoodtli/WebPage/content/domain_driven_design.md

 #### Entities

 Business objects that have an identity.
 The identity is usually a field or a combination of fields which is unique.
 Two objects with the same identity are considered as the same object.
-Special care needs to be taken to guarantee that distinct objects don’t get the same identity.
+Special care needs to be taken to guarantee that distinct objects don't get the same identity.

 #### Value Objects

-Value objects are domain objects that don’t have an identity.
-Looking at a single object, it doesn’t matter which object it is but what properties it has.
+Value objects are domain objects that don't have an identity.
+Looking at a single object, it doesn't matter which object it is but what properties it has.
 Two objects with the same properties are considered to be the same value object.

 Value objects should be preferred over entities when designing the system.